-10 As mentioned, these are ways to meet ownership requirements.
+19 As mentioned, these are ways to meet ownership requirements.
 However, the heir/s must meet all eligibility criteria in order to qualify.

-- Credit card bill or bank statement sent to the applicant at the damaged property address in the month preceding or the month of the disaster; - Insurance documentation indicating primary residence, such as a homeowner's endorsement; - Employer's statements, including pay stubs and similar employment documents (must be dated during pre-hurricanes time period);11 - Homestead exemption verified through property tax records (if applicable)12; and - Other documentation will be reviewed and considered on a case by case basis.
+- 2017 Puerto Rico income tax return for the year of the applicable disaster listing the damaged property address; - FEMA IA award letter for damaged property address; - SBA Disaster Home Loan award letter for damaged property the residence address of the damaged property; - Driver's license or state-issued ID card showing the damaged property address of the damaged property, issued prior to the date of the hurricane applicable disaster(s) and expiring after; - Utility certification addressed to applicant at damaged property the address of the damaged property, showing services were active during month preceding or month of the applicable disaster. - Credit card bill or bank statement sent to the applicant at the damaged property address of the damaged property in the month preceding or the month of the applicable disaster; - Insurance documentation indicating primary residence, such as a homeowner's endorsement; - Employer's statements, including pay stubs and similar employment documents (must be dated during pre-hurricanes pre-applicable disaster time period);20 - Homestead exemption verified through property tax records (if applicable)21; and - Other documentation will be reviewed and considered on a case-by-case basis.

-Documents provided to demonstrate primary residency should include the applicant or co-applicant's name, appropriate date demonstrating residence at the time of the hurricane(s), and damaged property address.
+Documents provided to demonstrate primary residency should include the applicant or co-applicant's name, appropriate date demonstrating residence at the time of the hurricane applicable disaster(s), and the damaged property address of the damaged property.
 None of the forms of documentation listed above, by itself, necessarily proves primary residence.
 The Program will review and assess all available documentation together and determine primary residence based on the applicant's demonstration of consistency across the variety of documentation provided.
 In the event that inconsistencies in documentation are found, the application may not move forward in the eligibility process until the inconsistencies are resolved by the applicant.
 All applicants to the Program bear the burden of proof for providing consistent evidence to prove primary residency at the time of the disaster.